AyrscottLLC/php-app/README.md

 # php-app
-Ayrscott's standard PHP application to fork from
+Ayrscott's standard PHP application to fork new projects from on Heroku and DigitalOcean.